 Use Virtual Smart Cards

-This topic for the IT professional describes requirements for virtual smart cards, how to use virtual smart cards, and tools that are available to help you create and manage them.
+Learn about the requirements for virtual smart cards, how to use and manage them.

 Requirements, restrictions, and limitations

 The Administrative key must be entered as 48 hexadecimal characters.
-It is a 3-key triple DES with ISO/IEC 9797 padding method 2 in CBC chaining mode.
+It's a 3-key triple DES with ISO/IEC 9797 padding method 2 in CBC chaining mode.

 To create and delete TPM virtual smart cards for end users, the Tpmvscmgr command-line tool is included as a command-line tool with the operating system.
 You can use the Create and Delete parameters to manage virtual smart cards on local or remote computers.
 For information about using this tool, see Tpmvscmgr.